WiseOldTurtle/ImageSharingPlatform/README.md

 ### **Azure-Native Approach (some alternative points as well)**

-#### **Image Upload (Anonymous)**
-This is where the user experience begins:
-- **Static Web App**: The front-end provides a simple HTML form where users can upload their images, no login required.
-This keeps things lightweight and straightforward for anyone to use.
-- **Azure Functions**: Once an image is uploaded, Azure Functions are triggered.
-These functions validate the file (checking type and size) and ensure the image is then securely stored in Azure Blob Storage for future use.

-#### **Image Resizing and URLs**
+#### **Image Resizing & Links to Resized Images**

-Handling large image uploads and resizing them asynchronously is one of the main technical challenges of this project.
+Handling large image uploads and generating accessible links is central to this project.
 Here's how it works:
-- **Azure Durable Functions**: To handle the heavy lifting of resizing, I opted for Azure Durable Functions.
-This allows the resizing process to run in the background, so users don’t have to wait long for results.
-- **Multiple Resolutions**: Once the image is uploaded to Blob Storage, the resizing function generates multiple copies of the image at different resolutions (e.g., 720p, 1080p) and saves them back into Blob Storage.

-#### **Links to Resized Images**
-Once the resizing process is complete, users get a direct link to each version of the image.
-Each URL points to the exact resolution they need, ready to be shared or downloaded.
+1. **Image Upload**: Users upload images via an HTTP request to the Azure Function.
+2. **Background Resizing**: Using Azure Functions, the image is resized into multiple resolutions (e.g., thumbnail, medium, large) to ensure efficient and user-friendly processing without delays.
+3. **Blob Storage Upload**: Resized images are uploaded to Azure Blob Storage, organized by resolution for easy management.
+4. **Generate URLs**: Public URLs for each resolution are created and returned to the user, providing direct access to the resized images.

+This approach ensures scalability, cost-effectiveness, and a seamless user experience for sharing and downloading images.

 #### **Cost-Effective Design**
 When designing this solution, cost optimization was a top priority (especially since I’m using a Pay-as-you-go subscription).
 Here’s how I kept costs in check: